DUNE/PDS/scripts/daq_acquisition/seed_gen/readme.md

 # readme.md
+This tool needs a fddaq environment version > 4.4.1

-set the variables in `seed.py` set the endpoints in `daphne_conf.json`
+set the variables in `seed.py`

+set the endpoints in `daphne_conf.json`

 then, use the following command, using a meaningful name for the folder in the last argument: